Crosses Against Terrorism and Suffering

 “Cross for Philippines," Oil

 In May 2017, militants launched attacks in the heart of the Philippine's Islamic faith, holding a Catholic priest and others hostage in Marawi and destroying a church and much of the city's center in the predominantly Roman Catholic nation.
-In two months, over 500 people were killed as ISIS seeks to expand in Southeast Asia.
+In two months, over 500 people were killed.

 “Cross for Burkina Faso,” Oil